 Data sourced from Delve–learn more.

-Those with higher share of mentions consistently see stronger sentiment and brand outcomes.
+And the companies with the highest share of mentions consistently see stronger sentiment, clearer messaging, and greater narrative authority.

 70% or higher indicates strong narrative control.
 50-70% is acceptable but suggests room for improvement.
 Below 50% means competitors are getting equal or more attention in your own articles—a red flag.